mechanicalapple/eff/README.md

 # eff
-An CPU utilisation calculator for runned SLURM jobs
+An CPU utilisation calculator for running SLURM jobs.

+Usage:

+    ./eff.sh $JobId

+Output is a CPU utilisation calculated as:

+eff = TRESUsageInTot / RunTime / NumCPUs.

+1 means 100%.